The one and only EIB network rolls on from the Limbaugh Institute for Advanced Conservative Studies.

 And that's the thing that I resent.

-Uh but I mean, no, the opportunity to do stories on uh uh prison conditions for U.S. POWs is there every day, and that report, those stories are not done.
+But, I mean, no, the opportunity to do stories on prison conditions for U.S. POWs is there every day.

-It's why I said on Monday, we need to go back and look at this for the template of World War II.
+This is why I said on Monday, if I may go back in time, a mere two days, it's why I said on Monday, we need to go back and look at this for the template of World War II.

 You know, the liberals are out there celebrating the greatest generation.

-Well, if they were so great, why aren't we emulating what they did to win wars, like in World War II?
+Well, if they were so great, why aren't we emulating what they did to win wars like in World War II?

 We don't even talk about it.